Discover the Best Regional Food and Drink in France!

 - Sauce aux Lumas - snail sauce

-- Torteau Fromager - a black-skinned cake made from fresh cheese
+- Torteau Fromager - Black-topped cake made from fresh cheese (distinctive!)

 Book Your Stay